Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Discussion

 \section{Discussion}

-Whether and, crucially, by how much unequal allocation can increase statistical power for a given statistical test depends on several key factors: \begin{enumerate} \item the endpoint, \item the total sample size, \item the magnitude of the treatment effect difference, \item the relationship between the variances of the treatment arms. \end{enumerate} While Neyman allocation might indicate a departure from a 1:1 ratio is optimal, the benefits in terms of statistical power become less pronounced when a study is already robustly powered with ER.
+Whether and, crucially, by how much equal allocation can be superior in terms statistical power for a given statistical test depends on several key factors: \begin{enumerate} \item the endpoint type, \item the total sample size, \item the magnitude of the treatment effect difference, \item the relationship between the variances of the treatment arms. \end{enumerate} While Neyman allocation might indicate a departure from a 1:1 ratio is optimal, the benefits in terms of statistical power become less pronounced when a study is already robustly powered with ER.
 This may be the case for studies with a large sample size or an expected large treatment effect.
-Our key objective, however, was to highlight that implementing unequal allocation is not inherently detrimental to statistical power while it may be highly desirable for other reasons.
-A reduction in power (compared to ER) would only occur if the chosen allocation ratio diverged from the direction Neyman allocation would prescribe or exceeding it too far, e.g. in Case Study 2 choosing a 2:1 ratio ($76.2\%$ power) or 1:19 ratio ($87.3\%$ power).
+Our key objective was to demonstrate that implementing an unequal allocation ratio—often highly desirable for patient benefit —is not inherently detrimental to statistical power.
+We found that a substantial reduction in power, relative to equal randomization, occurs only when the chosen allocation ratio deviates markedly from Neyman allocation, and not in an already overpowered study.
+In particular, power losses are observed only when a sub-optimal ratio is skewed in the wrong direction or excessively unbalanced—for example, a 2:1 allocation (yielding 85.4\% power) or a 1:9 allocation (80.8\% power) in our first case study—compared with 91.7\% power under equal randomization (see Table \ref{tab:binarytrial}).

-Pinpointing the optimal unequal ratio for FUR at the trial's outset is challenging.
-This hurdle can be overcome by using RAR instead.
-The use of RAR to target Neyman allocation in Case Study 1 leads to a more substantial benefit, boosting power by $10$ percentage points.
-However, using this type of RAR for binary endpoints in combination with the Wald test can lead to serious type-I error inflation.
-Methods exist to control type-I error when using RAR \citep{pin2025revisitingoptimalallocationsbinary}.
-In this case study the RAR design incorporates a ``burn-in" period where the first 12 patients are allocated equally, after which the randomization probabilities are adapted.
-For Case Study 2 with the continuous endpoint and relatively large sample size RAR targeting Neyman does control type-I error and almost reaches the optimal allocation ratio of 1:4 ($n_1/n=0.798$ instead of $0.8$).
-We used a burn-in of 70 patients in total.
+We found that a substantial reduction in power (relative to equal randomization) occurs only when the chosen allocation ratio substantially misses the optimal (Neyman) proportion and not in an overpowered study.
+Specifically, choosing a sub-optimal ratio that is skewed in the wrong direction or excessively skewed, such as a 2:1 ratio (resulting in $85.4\%$ power) or 1:9 ratio ($80.8\%$ power) in our first case study, is required to see significant penalties compared to 91.7\% power under ER, see Table \ref{tab:binarytrial}.